 Over the past few years numerous music making apps have been released.
-Now, you can get those musical ideas down right when they’re in your head.
-Here’s our picks for the best free or cheap music making apps.
+Now you can get those musical ideas down right when they’re in your head.
+Here’s our picks for the best free or cheap music making apps:

 (iOS / Free)

 Figure is a loop-based beatmaking app.
 It’s simple to use, easy to learn, and fun to master.
 Specifically made to facilitate creativity in new or beginning creatives, the Figure app is so easy to use that it has even been featured on multiple episodes of The Tonight Show with Jimmy Fallon.
-In a matter of seconds Jimmy will teach his guests how to use the app, they’ll both sing or making repetitive noises and by the end of it, they’ll have a song.
-If you want a simple and clean way to create music and loops on the go it’s one you should defintely check out.
+In a matter of seconds Jimmy will teach his guests how to use the app, they’ll both sing or make repetitive noises and by the end of it, they’ll have a song.
+If you want a simple and clean way to create music and loops on the go, it’s one you should defintely check out.
 Latest versions of the app are said to have less than stellar download options, so Figure may prove to be a great scratchpad but you may need to redo your beats once you’re home at your Pro Tools, Ableton, or Logic DAW.

 Android / iOS & Free or In App Purchases)